websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/web-content/user-guide/web-content-structures/creating-structures.md

 **Integer:** An input that accepts whole numbers

-**Link to Page:** A selector to include a link to another page in the same site
+**Link to Page:** A selector to include a link to another page in the same Site

 **Number:** An input that accepts any type of number